 About me

-As an integrative counsellor, I work holistically to adapt to your needs.
-My training encompasses methods from cognitive-behavioural therapy, mindfulness practices, attachment theory, and emotionally-focused therapy.
+I am a qualified counsellor registered with the British Association for Counselling and Psychotherapy (BACP).
+As an integrative counsellor, I tailor therapy to your needs.
+My training encompasses methods from cognitive-behavioural therapy, mindfulness practices, and attachment theory.
 This approach ensures that each session is both collaborative and personalised.

 Training, qualifications & experience